GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

   </figure>
 </center>

 We now have a complete map of abundance for our species and state of interest.
+It is always good practice to take a step back and give it some critical though, to ensure it makes sense before moving forward.
 One of the most prominent regions of higher abundance is in western-central Massachusetts, particularly the lowlands of the Connecticut River Valley.
 This area is prime for grasslands (and therefore agriculture) as it is low-elevation, relatively flat overall, and complete with a constant water source.
-As a mental check, this makes sense, and we see this trend in the raw data alone.
-It's also good to keep in mind as we dig into habitat assosciations in the next section, helping us make a bit more sense of what we are seeing.
+As a mental check, this makes sense, and we can even see this trend in the raw data alone.
+We will keep this in mind as we dig into habitat assosciations in the next section, helping us make a bit more sense of what we are seeing.

 <br>

 ### Variable importance

-Quanitfying the importance of explanatory variables is a bit less straightforward using machine learning models (as used for these maps) than classical statistical models, but there are still some ways to quanitfy related measures.
+Quanitfying the importance of explanatory variables is a bit less straightforward when using machine learning models (as used for these maps) are opposed to classical statistical models, which is important to understand and consider the consequences of when making inferences from such data.
 Often, we would only be able to access this information in regard to the full model, representing the entire range of the species.
 Conveniently, though, the modeling framework that the eBird science team employed is nuanced and allows for localized measures of variable importance.
-Although I don't immediately recall the exact modeling methods, I know the original eBird STEM ('Spatio-Temporal Exploratory Model') methods used stixels, which are thousands of randomly-generated geometric polygons throughout the area of interest, with a model for each stixel, and a final model that drills down through all of the stixels to get an average per-pixel estimate of the response.
-Methods like these that incorporate localized models lend themselves to equally as localized quantifications of variable importance, as we'll see here.
-Essentially, variable importance is cached in (what appear to be) randomly-selected locations throughout the modeled region.
+Although I do not recall immediately the exact modeling methods, I know the original eBird STEM ('Spatio-Temporal Exploratory Model') methods used stixels, which are thousands of randomly-generated geometric polygons throughout the area of interest, with a model for each stixel, and a final model that drills down through all of the stixels to get an average, per-pixel estimate of the response.
+Methods like these that rely on localized models lend themselves to equally localized quantifications of variable importance, as we will see here.
+Essentially, variable importance is cached in *(what appear to be)* randomly-selected locations throughout the modeled region.
 We can then compile the data from these point locations to calculate the effective extent of the modeling area and the importance of the variables used to model that area.

-We can start by creating an ebirdst extent object, which is a geographic extent and associated timeframe.
+We can start by creating an `ebirdst` extent object, which includes a spatial extent and an associated timeframe.

 ```r
 "VARIABLE IMPORTANCE"